mhogomchungu/zuluCrypt/index.md

 <a href="https://gitlab.com/cryptsetup/cryptsetup/blob/master/README.md">cryptsetup</a> is one of the most popular linux native solutions for block device encryption.

-## tcplay
+## zuluplay

-<a href="https://github.com/bwalex/tc-play">tcplay</a> is an independent,BSD licensed full implementation of truecrypt formatted encrypted volumes.
+<a href="https://github.com/mhogomchungu/zuluplay">tcplay</a> is an independent,BSD licensed full implementation of truecrypt/veracrypt formatted encrypted volumes.

 ## VeraCrypt

-<a href="https://veracrypt.codeplex.com/">VeraCrypt</a> is a security enhanced fork of TrueCrypt.
+<a href="https://www.veracrypt.fr/en/Home.html">VeraCrypt</a> is a security enhanced fork of TrueCrypt.

 ## key sources.